vitaly-t/pg-promise/README.md

 ### Queries and Parameters

-When a connection is created within shared or detached chain, the same query protocol is injected into each connection context.
+When a new connection is created within shared or detached chain, the same query protocol is injected into each connection context.

 The key method is ```query```, that's defined as shown below:
 ```javascript